mohit065/rlmon/README.md

 ## Contributions

-[IMT2022076 Mohit Naik](https://github.com/mohit065): Implemented the `utils.py` and `agent.py` files, and designed the teams in `teams.py`
+[IMT2022076 Mohit Naik](https://github.com/mohit065): Implemented the `agent.py` file, and designed the teams in `teams.py`.

 [IMT2022086 Ananthakrishna K](https://github.com/Ananthakrishna-K-13): Implemented the `train.py` and `evaluate.py` files along with hyperparameter tuning for the DQN agent.
-Also wrote the report.

 ---